gustavo-fior/vayo.cc/README.md

 - record last view style and last sorting
 - add confirmation when deleting a folder
 - focus when adding a new bookmark
+- add some common favicons to speed up insert (maybe a problem if the company changes the logo, but i think it's worth it)